 Operating time of battery depends on its condition.
+Dynon SkyView system has its own backup battery.

 3.9.6 Overvoltage

 If the trouble was caused by a momentary overvoltage condition (16.5 V and up), the following procedure should return the voltmeter to a normal reading.